supranim/enimsql/README.md

                 ("city", EQ "Torino"))
 ```

-_The example above will produce the following SQL_
+_The example above will produce the following SQL:_
 ```sql
 SELECT * FROM users
          WHERE